 While all businesses can benefit from SEO, it is particularly ideal for small businesses.
 Why?
 Well, it’s not going to stop working any time soon, it’s where all your competitors are nabbing leads, and perhaps most significantly, it’s highly cost-effective.
 When you consider other digital marketing strategies like PPC advertising and social media marketing, SEO offers a comparatively decent ROI.
 Contrasted against more traditional methods like television and print ads, and the ROI is even greater.

-SEO remains a bedrock for turbo-charging your brand’s success
+SEO remains a bedrock for turbo-charging your brand’s growth & success

 No, SEO isn’t magic, but it should definitely provide the basis for a solid marketing plan.
 Here’s why: